steveloughran/kerberos_and_hadoop/README.md

 Reading this book implies recognition of these facts and that the reader, their estate and their heirs accept all risk and liability.
-The author is not responsible if anything happens to the Hadoop cluster, including all the data stored in HDFS disappearing into an unknown dimension, or the YARN scheduler starting to summon pre-human deities.
+The author is not responsible if anything happens to their Apache Hadoop cluster, including all the data stored in HDFS disappearing into an unknown dimension, or the YARN scheduler starting to summon pre-human deities.

 **You have been warned**